HassnainKazmi/React-Login-Module/README.md

 Developing a standalone responsive login module that takes user credentials as input, compares the entered data with the data stored in the database, and upon successful login, displays the corresponding user information.

-Technologies Used: React JS, JavaScript, Firebase, CSS3, HTML5
+Technologies Used: React JS, JavaScript, Firebase, CSS3, and HTML5

 Successful login: